 "If adults show an excessive level of anxiety and vulnerability, that will certainly create higher anxiety in children," she said.

-Gold and other parenting experts stress that the age of children and their temperament really determines what -- and how much -- to share.
+Ferrara, Gold, Saltz and other parenting experts offer a range of tips on how to reduce anxiety in children -- and stress that the age of children and their temperament really determines what -- and how much -- to share.

 Children ages 6 to 11 need just basic facts and minimal exposure to media coverage, she said, adding that there are definite lessons from what children saw in the media following the September 11, 2001, attacks.
 She points to studies